-10.803 Virtual School Transcript
+10.803 School Transcript

-Submission of a virtual school transcript will satisfy the annual evaluation requirement.
+Submission of an official school transcript will satisfy the annual evaluation requirement; however, it may not suffice for public middle or high school credit.

 10.804 Failure to Submit a Timely Annual Evaluation

 Failure to submit a timely annual evaluation places the student's home education program into non-compliance.
 Timely is defined as within 30 days of the anniversary date of enrollment into home education.
 After notice has been provided to the parent/guardian, the Superintendent may terminate the home education program for being out of compliance.
 Upon termination, the parent/guardian has three (3) days to enroll the student into their zoned school or be in violation of Florida's compulsory attendance laws which may result in criminal prosecution of the parent under Section 1003.27(2), F.S.